cslarsen/mickey-scheme-historic/README.md

 Compiling
 ---------

 Run `make -j check` to perform a simple check, then `./mickey` to play with a REPL.

+The project is not really release-ready, so there is no use of autotools.
+The Makefile assumes you have llvm-g++ installed.
+If you want to compile using gcc, do something like:

+    CXX=g++ make -ej

+to compile using `g++` and in parallel.

 Feature flags
 -------------